rizqimtiaz/EcoOracle/README.md

 ## How it works

+### 1. Mint a parcel as a dNFT

-minted as an ERC-721 token.
+A protected plot of land is geo-fenced (polygon + center coordinate) and minted as an ERC-721 token.
 The token records the ecosystem type, hectares, baseline tonnes of CO₂e, an initial credit issuance, and a starting price.